can look at war as a massing of arms and matérial

 contributions,volunteer efforts and submissions.

-create a more liveable planet!
+we create a more liveable planet!

 this work, please make your check out to Green Dove